Lightning-Universe/lightning-flash/docs/source/reference/text_classification_multi_label.rst

 ********

 Multi-label classification is the task of assigning a number of labels from a fixed set to each data point, which can be in any modality (text in this case).
-Multi-label text classification is supported by the :class:`~flash.text.TextClassifier` via the ``multi-label`` argument.
+Multi-label text classification is supported by the :class:`~flash.text.classification.model.TextClassifier` via the ``multi-label`` argument.

 -----